 Ingredients for Chile Verde

 - Chili Peppers – Since this is green chile, I like to use a variety of green chili peppers.
-Poblano chiles are dark green and have a strong green pepper taste and a mild bitterness, but they don’t have much heat.
-For that, I’ve used jalapeños.
-The thing with jalapeños is that they have a huge range of heat levels depending on how they were grown.
+Poblano chile peppers are dark green and have a strong green pepper taste and a mild bitterness, but they don’t have much heat.
+For that, I’ve used jalapeno peppers.
+The thing with jalapenos is that they have a huge range of heat levels depending on how they were grown.
 These ones were small, but they were extremely spicy (approaching habanero levels of heat), so I only added a few.
 I recommend roasting some extras and adding a few at a time until you hit a level of heat you’re happy with.
 Other chilies that work well for this dish are Anaheim peppers and green Hatch chilies.

 - Aromatics – Onions and garlic make almost anything taste better, and Chile Verde is no exception.
 I roasted two onions and a whole head of garlic until they’re lightly charred.
 This brings out their sweetness and umami and imparts a wonderful smoky flavor.

-- Cilantro – I know not everyone likes cilantro, so you can leave it out if you must, but for me, this is an important flavor component for this chile.
+- Cilantro – I know not everyone likes cilantro, so you can leave it out if you must, but for me, this is an important flavor component for this chili.

 - Spices – For spices, I keep it simple with just cumin and cinnamon.
 The trick is to marinate the pork with it, so when you brown the pork, you can toast the spices at the same time, bringing out their fragrance.